afstyles/neutralNEMO/docs/source/rectexample.rst

    from neutralNEMO.surf import load_tsdata

-   tsd = load_tsdata("nemo_bu978o_1y_19771201-19781201_grid-T.nc", zgd, to_varname="thetao")
+   tsd = load_tsdata("GYRE_1m_04110101_04201230_grid_T.nc", zgd, to_varname="votemper", so_varname="vosaline")

-As shown above, specific netcdf variable names can be specified as a keyword argument.
+As shown above, netcdf variable names can be specified as a keyword argument.
+In this case, ``votemper`` is the variable name for the potential temperature and ``vosaline`` is the practical salinity.

 Calculate surfaces
 --------------

-Now we have our temperature and grid information we can finally calculate our neutral surface.
+Now we have our temperature and grid information we can calculate our neutral surfaces.

 .. code-block:: Python

    from neutralNEMO.surf import find_omega_surfs

-   zpins = [150., 300.]   # List of depths to pin each surface to
+   zpins = [100., 200.]   # List of depths to pin each surface to
    ipins = [10, 10]       # List of i-indices to pin each surface to
-   jpins = [9, 9]         # List of j-indices to pin each surface to
+   jpins = [5, 5]         # List of j-indices to pin each surface to
-   tpins = [-1,-1]        # List of time indices to pin each surface to
+   tpins = [0, 0]        # List of time indices to pin each surface to

    surf_dataset = find_omega_surfs( tsd, neutral_grid , zgd, zpins, ipins, jpins, tpins,
                                          eos="gsw", ITER_MAX=10)